mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 - full CSS/WPT/browser, product execution, package, API, consumer migration, release, Value/Keyframes/BBNF/Fourier credit: **0**.

-This closes only the requested first source boundary.
-The long-horizon parser goal remains active and no successor exists.
+This closes only the owner correction turn.
+The long-horizon parser goal remains active, N2 is blocked on the fresh audit, and no successor exists.